popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ### Status register

 The status register provides a set of bits indicating the current operation status and its result.
-This register can be read after each command, replacing the flash memory contents.
-When access to the flash memory contents is required again, issue a Reset/Read command to return the flash memory to normal read mode.
+This register can be read after each command, replacing the Flash memory contents.
+When access to the Flash memory contents is required again, issue a Reset/Read command to return the Flash memory to normal read mode.

 ### Command